Are you an oatmeal lover who could eat this delicious meal morning, noon, or night? Us, too!

 Proper Good Oatmeal

 When navigating which type of oatmeal to eat on the oatmeal diet, one thing is for certain: quality matters!
-While Proper Good Perfectly Plain Oatmeal uses steel cut oats versus rolled, those who are looking to loosely follow the oatmeal diet without adhering to the rolled oats rule can reap the benefits!
+While Proper Good Perfectly Plain Oatmeal uses steel cut oats versus rolled, those who are looking to loosely follow the oatmeal weight loss diet without adhering to the rolled oats rule can reap the benefits!
 If you’re tight on time and cooking your oatmeal from scratch is a difficult option this pre-made delicious oatmeal will save the day!

 Our oatmeal is gluten-free, dairy-free, and plant-based goodness all in one.
 4 grams of fiber and 5 grams of protein keeps you feeling full until your next snack or meal, which helps promote overall wellness.

-Main benefits of the oatmeal diet
+Main benefits of the oatmeal diet plan

 Eating oatmeal is an excellent way to support a healthy heart, mainly due to its soluble fiber content, which helps lower total and ‘bad’ LDL cholesterol.
 This helps reduce your risk of cardiovascular disease, and adding fiber rich toppings to your oatmeal, like berries or almonds, can also help increase fiber content.

 Beta-glucan is a gel-like texture that feeds good bacteria in the gut and contributes to overall improved gut health.
-Oatmeal is rich in beta-glucan and is an awesome supporter of gut health and healthy digestion.
+Oatmeal is rich in beta-glucan and is an awesome supporter of gut health and healthy foods digestion.

 Oatmeal is a heart healthy grain that helps reduce the risk of heart disease.
 Whole oats are high in antioxidants and vitamins, like vitamin E, which is known to protect the heart.
 In addition, oatmeal that is made with whole oats and no added sugar can help reduce cholesterol and blood sugar levels.